zlatozaraZlatkova/STAT-Data-View/README.md

 - **Enhanced API Parameter Handling** - Improved processing of input parameters for Eurostat API requests to ensure accurate data retrieval
 - **Mapping Layer** - Converts Eurostat API responses into an internal format optimized for Chart.js visualizations
 - **Robust Data Transformation** - Reliable pipeline for data normalization, handling missing values, and format adaptation

+### Global Error Handling

+- **Centralized Error Control** – A unified system that detects and manages errors across the entire application, ensuring consistent and reliable behavior
+- **Smart Interception** – All HTTP and runtime errors are automatically captured before they reach the user interface
+- **ErrorHandlingService** – Processes, classifies, and formats error messages so they can be handled gracefully
+- **User-friendly Notifications** – Clear and non-intrusive messages are displayed using the ngx-toastr library, providing instant feedback to users without interrupting their workflow
+- **Improved Stability** – Prevents unexpected crashes, simplifies debugging, and keeps the application running smoothly under all conditions

+**Flow:** `Interceptor → ErrorHandlingService → AppComponent → Toaster`

 ### RSS Feed Integration